Cross-Sectional Dynamics Under Network Structure: Theory and Macroeconomic Applications: Business Cycles by Lagged Input-Output Conversion

-An NVAR where the last several lags matter for dynamics is obtained if firms use inputs purchased in the past several periods in their production at time $t$.
-To model this case, I assume that $x_{ijt}$ aggregates quantities of input $j$ purchased at different periods in the past using a Constant Elasticity of Substitution (CES) aggregator.
-To keep the exposition tractable, let $x_{ijt}$ include amounts of good $j$ bought at $t-1$ and $t-2$, $x^{ij}_{t,t-1}$ and $x^{ij}_{t,t-2}$.\footnote{Therefore, the amount of good $j$ purchased at time $t$ can be used in production at periods $t+1$ and $t+2$: $x^{ij}_t = x^{ij}_{t+1,t} + x^{ij}_{t+2,t}$.} This means that a good perishes after two periods, at least with regard to its suitability as an input in production.
-An extension to arbitrary lengths $p$ is straightforward.
-As in the \citet{LongPlosser1983} economy above, the presumption is that storage is done by the buyer.
-We then have
+where $x^{ij}_{\tau,\tau-h}$ denotes the use of good $j$ purchased at time $\tau-h$ in the production of good $i$ at time $\tau$.\footnote{ This means that a good perishes after two periods (with regard to its suitability as an input in production).
+Therefore, the amount of good $j$ purchased at time $\tau$ can be used in production at periods $\tau+1$ and $\tau+2$: $x^{ij}_\tau = x^{ij}_{\tau+1,\tau} + x^{ij}_{\tau+2,\tau}$.} This shortcut stands for frictions like delivery costs and -lags and storage capacity constraints \citep{KhanThomas2007, AlessandriaKaboskiMidrigan2010, LiuTsyvinski2024, AntrasTubdenov2025}.\footnote{ As in the \citet{LongPlosser1983}-economy above, the presumption is that storage is done by the buyer.} In the Cobb-Douglas case $r\rightarrow 0$, sectoral output approximately follows an NVAR(2,1):